Hazard datasets#

 Hazard datasets developed by WB disaster risk projects have been placed in a special collection of the WB Development Data Hub: Risk Data Library Collection: HAZARD.

-The most relevant datasets (updated, high resolution, scientific quality) representing extreme events and long-term hazards that were considered for inclusion in the CCDR and other risk-related activities across the Bank have been listed below for each hazard, explaining their pros and cons and providing suggestions for improvement.
+The most relevant datasets (updated, high resolution, scientific quality) representing extreme events and long-term hazards that were considered for inclusion in the CCDR and other risk-related activities across the Bank have been reviewed, explaining their pros and cons and providing suggestions for their use.
 Most datasets only cover the historical period (baseline); while a few of the hydro-met hazards also offer some hazard projections.

 GEOPHYSICAL